cksystemsteaching/selfie/book.md

 In fact, what may be surprising about subtraction is that a hypothetical computer that can only subtract numbers, compare the result with zero, and depending on the outcome can choose to perform different subtractions and comparisons subsequently and so on, can do anything any other computer in the world can do.
 Such a machine is called a *one instruction set computer* (OISC).
 It may be slower than other machines but it can still mimic everything any other machine can do, in particular addition, multiplication, division, and whatever else computers can do.

+But even on a realistic computer, subtraction is fundamentally important.
+This is something I did not know when I first started coding.
+After all, there are lots of things we would like a computer do for us which seem to have nothing to do with subtracting numbers.
+However, the issue is that a computer needs subtraction and thus negative numbers to be *universal*, that is, to be able to run *any* program, whatever it does.

 So, subtraction is special.
 Suppose we would like to subtract 7 from 85.
 To do that we first convert the *subtrahend* 7 into its negative *complement* (without using the sign symbol) and then add that complement to the *minuend* 85.
 In other words, we mimic subtraction by using addition on the minuend (85) and the negative complement of the subtrahend (7).
 We first show how to do that with decimal numbers and then move on to do the same with binary numbers which explains, at least in principle, how a computer does subtraction.

 The negative complement or *radix complement* of a number depends on the *radix* or base of the notation in which the number is written down.
 The radix complement of a decimal number is thus the *tens complement* of that number.
 To calculate the tens complement we first need to decide the maximum number of digits we support in any of the involved numbers.
 For the example here, we need at least 2 digits (because of 85).
 The tens complement of 7 (with a maximum of 2 digits) is: